The Canadian: Classes of service

-Meals and entertainment

 Sleeper Plus and Prestige include three-course meals in a dining car, including non-alcoholic drinks during meals and coffee/tea/snacks at all hours.
-Prestige additionally includes unlimited drinks, including alcoholic drinks, with a dedicated concierge who will bring requested drinks to the room.
-Economy gives access to a cafe car with light meals available for purchase.
+Prestige includes access to unlimited drinks, including alcoholic drinks, with room service provided.
+Economy passengers have access to a cafe car with light meals available for purchase.
 A Sleeper class which included accommodation but no meals was discontinued in 2015.
 Meals include breakfast, lunch, and dinner.
 Breakfast is open seating, with an additional continental breakfast available in the Skyline car.
 Lunch and dinner are served in two or three seatings, usually chosen the previous evening.

-All classes have access to their own Skyline car.
-Sleeper Plus and Prestige passengers also have access to the Panorama car.
-Prestige passengers have semi-exclusive access to the Park car, a licensed lounge at the back of the train.

-Talks and activities are scheduled during the summer months.
-If a singer or musical group is travelling with the train, separate performances will be available to each class of service.

-Prestige uniquely has an in-cabin flatscreen television, with a selection of TV channels and movies.
+The Canadian makes extended smoke stops at some stations, which are the only times that smoking is permitted on Via rail property.

 Changes during COVID-19

-As of October 30, all Via Rail passengers are required by Canadian law to bring proof of vaccination.
+As of October 30, 2021, all Via Rail passengers were required by Canadian law to bring proof of vaccination.
+Masks were mandatory at all times in public areas on the train, except when eating or drinking.
+During the initial restart of service, lunch was served in the cabin or berth seating area.
+Shower time slots had to be reserved with the car concierge, who disinfected the shower after each use.
+All other onboard activities were discontinued, including the Panorama car.
+Dome cars were open, but with limited seating.
 The Prestige class was unavailable until February 14, 2022.

-Masks are mandatory at all times in public areas on the train.
-They may be removed in cabins or nighttime berths, in the shower, or while eating or drinking.

-During the initial restart, lunch was served in the cabin or berth seating area.
-This practice ended with the introduction of the Canadian law requiring proof of vaccination for all intercity public transportation.
-Shower time slots must be reserved with the car concierge, who disinfects the shower after each use.

-All activities have been cancelled.
-The Panorama car has been discontinued for the duration.
-Dome cars are open, but with limited seating.